AnthonyJS/PaymentGateway/README.md

 ### Validation

-I decided to use Fluent Validation to enforce the validation of the data being posted to the API.
-I chose to plug it into the built in AspNetCore validation as this provides a simple way of returning validation messages to the consumer of the API.
+I decided to use `Fluent Validation` to enforce the validation of the data being posted to the API.
+I chose to plug it into the built in AspNetCore validation as this provides a simple way of returning messages to the consumer of the API.

 With some more work it could be plugged into the MediatR behaviour pipeline and provide domain model validation.